votca/votca/share/doc/INSTALL.md

 Docker can also install the latest stable version from git using:

     docker run -it votca/votca:stable /bin/bash

+### FreeBSD

+On FreeBSD votka can be installed from a binary package (recommended):

+    pkg install votka

+or it can be rebuilt and installed from the sources (slow):

+    cd /usr/ports/science/votca && make install clean

 ## Linking Error: Undefined reference to